awsdocs/amazon-sqs-developer-guide/doc_source/sqs-purge-queue.md

 # Tutorial: Purging Messages from an Amazon SQS Queue<a name="sqs-purge-queue"></a>

 If you don't want to delete an Amazon SQS queue but need to delete all the messages from it, you can purge the queue\.
-In this tutorial you'll learn how to purge a queue\.
+In this tutorial you learn how to purge a queue\.

 **Important**
 When you purge a queue, you can't retrieve any messages deleted from it\.